famland/website/content/en/docs/contributing/Financial-Contributions/index.md

 toc: true
 ---

-Famland Metaverse是一个100%去中心化项目。项目所有的开发、运营经费全部来自于普通玩家。

-通过成为项目经费贡献者来帮助支持开发 Famland Metaverse 的团队。
+Famland Metaverse is a 100% decentralized project.
+All the development and operation funds of the project come from ordinary players.

+Help support the team developing the Famland Metaverse by becoming a project funding contributor.

-## 成为赞助伙伴
+## Become a sponsor

-每月支持 100.00 USDT起成为Famland 元宇宙项目的赞助伙伴。您的LOGO（带有指向您网站的链接）将显示在Famland 网站、Famland Github仓库和和Famland Open Collective 页面上。
+Be a sponsor of the Famland Metaverse Project with monthly support starting from 100.00 USDT.
+Your logo (with a link to your website) will be displayed on the Famland website, the Famland Github repository and the Famland Open Collective page.
 [![Make a Donation](contribute-button.png)](https://opencollective.com/famland/donate)

-## 成为支持者

-每月支持 5.00 USDT起成为Famland元宇宙项目的支持者。您的头像（带有指向您网站的链接）将显示在Famland Github 仓库和Famland Open Collective 页面上。 [![Make a Donation](contribute-button.png)](https://opencollective.com/famland/donate)

-## 捐款
+## Become a supporter

-任何玩家用户可一次性或经常性为项目捐款
+Be a supporter of the Famland Metaverse project starting at 5.00 USDT per month.
+Your avatar (with a link to your website) will be displayed on the Famland Github repository and the Famland Open Collective page.
 [![Make a Donation](contribute-button.png)](https://opencollective.com/famland/donate)

+## Donate

+Any player user can make a one-time or recurring donation to the project [![Make a Donation](contribute-button.png)](https://opencollective.com/famland/donate)

-## 感谢
+## Thanks